1. Dog Frisbee Game

 4. Flirt Pole Game

-The flirt pole is an addictive game that can stimulate your dog’s mind and body.
+The flirt pole (link to my review) is an addictive game that can stimulate your dog’s mind and body.
 The flirt pole essentially is a long pole with a rope attached to the end.
 You place a lure for your dog to catch at the end of the rope.
 The lures itself can be varied from his favorite treats to favorite toys.

 You can buy one at Amazon or you can make it yourself.
 It’s simple enough to make your own flirt pole.
 All you need are four or five meters of rope and a long PVC tube.
 You just need to pass the rope to the PVC tube and tie a large knot at one end and tie the lure on the end of the rope.